Mother urges organ donation discussion after young son’s liver transplant

 If those aged 16 and over choose to do nothing, it may be assumed that they agree to become a donor if they die in circumstances where donation is possible, unless they are part of an excluded group or if donation would be against their beliefs.

-More information can be found at www.organdonation.scot and more information about Organ Donation Week and laws elsewhere in the UK can be found at https://www.organdonation.nhs.uk/get-involved/news/get-involved-in-this-years-organ-donation-week/ .
+More information can be found at organdonation.scot and more information about Organ Donation Week and laws elsewhere in the UK can be found at organdonation.nhs.uk/get-involved/news/get-involved-in-this-years-organ-donation-week.